AndreyKirilov/Book-Nest-Django-App/README.md

 3.Admin user.
 The most powerful type of user who can perform CRUD operations on books, authors and user profiles.

 ## In order to use the Book Nest app, follow the steps below:
+-First way:
 1.Clone the repository (git clone https://github.com/AndreyKirilov/Book-Nest-Django-App.git)

 2.Navigate to the project directory

 3.Set up virtual environment (python -m venv venv; venv\Scripts\activate)

+-Second way:
+1.You can view the project at http://book-nest-cjgdfjg8b7habagx.italynorth-01.azurewebsites.net/

-4.The user's credentials are located in the 'users' file of the project, but you can also view them here:
+!The user's credentials are located in the 'users' file of the project, but you can also view them here:
   - Admin user: email: admin@gmail.com, password: 12345
   - Staff user: email: andrey@gmail.com, password: softuni1
   - Regular user: email: pesho@gmail.com, password: softuni2